 An arrangement made between you and your bank that allows you to withdraw more than the amount of money in your account.
 Find out about overdraft protection.

 The first nine numbers that appear at the bottom of a check to identify the financial institution.
 Nationwide Bank's routing number is 044072324.
 Learn more about bank routing numbers.

 Interest computed only on the principal balance, without compounding.

-A detailed record of transactions in a bank customer's account(s) for a certain period, usually each month, which shows debits, credits, transfers, payroll deposits, account balance, check fees, service charges and ATM activity.
+A detailed record of transactions in a bank account for a certain period.
+A bank statement may include debits, credits, transfers, payroll deposits, account balance, check fees, service charges and ATM activity.
 You can sign up for paperless statements when you log in to your account.

 An electronic payment service for transferring funds by wire.
 These transfers may be conducted through the Federal Reserve Wire Network or the Clearing House Inter-bank Payments System, among others.
 Wire transfers are guaranteed funds for the recipient, meaning that the payment cannot be revoked by the sender after the transfer.